dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

 * _.rodata_
 * _.data_

-and even if not mandatory a good practice is to add a _.bss_ section too, it should include also the `COMMON` symbol.
+It is a good practice, even if not mandatory, to add a _.bss_ section too, it should include also the `COMMON` symbol.
 For more details have a look at the complete example at the end of the chapter.

 Keep in mind that the order is not important on how you declare them, but it affects how they are placed in memory.